Winooski Watershed General Information

 Land Cover and Land Use

-Based on 1997 National Resource Inventory data, approximately 72% of the watershed is forested, 12% is in agriculture and 9% is considered developed land which includes rural roads and urban and built up land.
-Water accounts for 5% of the total acreage and the remaining percentage is in miscellaneous land uses such as gravel pits, farmsteads, marshland and isolated single rural residences.
-Approximately 75,600 acres or 11 % of the 690,000-acre watershed are owned by the State of Vermont and managed by the Agency of Natural Resources.
+Based on data from the 2011 National Land Cover Database, approximately 77% of the watershed is forested, 10% is in agriculture and 8% is considered developed land which includes rural roads and urban and built up land.
+Water accounts for 1% of the total acreage, and the remaining 4% is in miscellaneous land uses such as gravel pits, wetlands, and old meadow.
+Approximately 75,600 acres or 11% of the 690,000-acre watershed are owned by the State of Vermont and managed by the Agency of Natural Resources.
 The Federal government owns 12,900 acres of land in the watershed.
-Since 1982, the percentage of land in agriculture has gone from 16% to 12% and the percentage of urban land has increased from 6% to 9%.
-The makeup of urban/developed land, not including roads or utilities, in the watershed that is dedicated to residential use ranges between 70 and 80 percent.
+Since 1982, the percentage of land in agriculture has gone from 16% to 10% and the percentage of developed land has increased from 6% to 8%.
+The makeup of developed land in the watershed that is dedicated to residential use ranges between 70 and 80 percent.
 Commercial/industrial use ranges between 15 and 20 percent.

 The river and tributaries from the head to Montpelier are mostly narrow and steep with heavily timbered valleys.
 Below Montpelier, the river has a relatively consistent gradient with fertile open land well suited for cultivation except for a few steep gorges.
 The Middlesex, Bolton and Winooski gorges facilitate the harnessing of hydropower and have attracted mills and the development of towns dating to the late 1700s.